-The dial ones work by “coil” action.
-Inside the skewer bit, there is a metal coil that expands when heated, which makes the dial move.
-Where it reads the temperature on the skewer part is generally from the tip upwards to about 2 to 2 1/2 inches (5 to 6 cm.)
-Though the temperature inside the meat along those inches being measured may vary somewhat, what you see on the dial is an average of the range.
+The dial ones work by “bimetallic coil” action.
+Inside the shaft part of the thermometer, there is a metal coil that expands when heated, which makes the dial move.
+Where it reads the temperature on the skewer part is generally from the tip upwards to about 5 to 6 cm (2 to 2 1/2 inches).
+Though the temperature inside the meat along that length being measured may vary somewhat, what you see on the dial is an average of the range.

 You can also get microwave oven safe ones.
 Some microwaves come now with a built-in probe.